 Nicknamed the “Gold Standard” of bariatric surgery in the United States, Also known as Gastric Bypass Surgery in Mexico.
 This surgery is a weight loss procedure with high-expected weight loss.
 Similar to the gastric sleeve surgery(or sleeve gastrectomy) but for more obese people.

-Undergoing Gastric Bypass Surgery in Mexico can be a scary endeavor, so that is why we’re advising people to consult our helpful and supportive patient coordinators.
+Undergoing Mexico bariatric surgery can be a scary endeavor.
+That is why we’re advising people to consult our helpful and supportive patient coordinators before traveling to Mexico.

 Laparoscopic surgery uses multiple small incisions, instead of the traditional method of using just one large incision.

 By undergoing this surgery, patients will lose weight and recover with less obtrusive scarring.